 The majority of our graduates have chosen to pursue careers in the New York City area.
 Almost half work for nonprofit organizations.
 Graduates direct community relations for the City Council, develop programs for an international health consultant, coordinate events for a local community organization, manage budget affairs for a graduate program, and conduct evaluation research for a local college.
 About 66 percent of students have jobs within six months of graduation.

 The PSM Career Services Program welcomes the opportunity to assist employers to recruit for jobs and internships.
 The PSM program, which is part of the Colin L. Powell School for Civic and Global Leadership, offers one of the most diverse and committed groups of students in the country.
-Interested employers should contact the program's director to post jobs and internships, to arrange campus visits, or to review student resumes.
+Interested employers should contact the program's director to post jobs and internships in public service, to arrange campus visits, or to review student resumes.

 Assistant Director for Student Programs

 Shepard Hall Room 1